spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/company-unit-addresses/create-company-unit-addresses.md

     link: docs/scos/user/back-office-user-guides/page.version/customer/company-account/managing-company-units.html
 ---

-This describes how to create company unit addresses in the Back Office.
+This document describes how to create company unit addresses in the Back Office.

 ## Prerequisites

 * [Create a company](/docs/scos/user/back-office-user-guides/{{page.version}}/customer/manage-companies.html)
 * Review the [reference information](#reference-information-create-a-company-unit-address) before you start, or look up the necessary information as you go through the process.
-3. To start working with company unit addresses,

 ## Create a company unit address